 On one such TOTORORE voyage to the Antipodes Islands, Gerry, along with crew member Roger Sale, went missing at sea in a storm.
 To date only small fragments of the yacht have been found.

-This collection represents the skilled seamanship, dedication and achievements of Gerald Stanley (Gerry) Clark MBE (1927-1999).
+This Highlight Tile is just a glimpse at what can be found on the online collection, which represents the skilled seamanship, dedication and achievements of Gerald Stanley (Gerry) Clark MBE (1927-1999).
+For the whole online collection search for "Gerry Clark".